Molx32/websec/README.md

   - 🛡️Lax - When the requests originates from a different domain or scheme, the cookie is sent if
     - The HTTP method is GET
     - The request was created from a top-level navigation by the user such as a click.
 This means that the cookie is not included in background requests initiated by a script, iframe, etc.
   - 🎯None - The cookie is always included.
+When set to None, the **Secure** attribute must be specified.
 - [Secure](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#secure) - The cookie is sent only when using https:// attribute is used to ensure the cookie is only used with